If you have COPD, you can take steps to feel better and slow the damage to your lungs:

 - Avoid smoke and air pollution.
 In addition to quitting smoking, it's important to avoid places where others smoke.
 Secondhand smoke may contribute to further lung damage.
 Other types of air pollution also can irritate your lungs.

 - See your doctor regularly.
 Stick to your appointment schedule, even if you're feeling fine.
 It's important to steadily monitor your lung function.
-And, be sure to get your annual flu vaccine in October or November to help prevent infections that can worsen your COPD.
+And be sure to get your annual flu vaccine in the fall to help prevent infections that can worsen your COPD.
 Ask your doctor when you need the pneumococcal vaccine.